dora-team/dora.dev/hugo/content/research/_index.md

 Use our [quick check tool](/quickcheck/) to discover how you compare to industry peers, identify specific capabilities you can use to improve performance, and make progress toward your software delivery performance goals.

 You can also explore our research program using the diagram below, or browse our [capability catalog](https://bit.ly/dora-capabilities).
 To learn more about research from a particular year, browse the [research archives](/research/archives/).

+[TODO: add BFD and maybe some other bits]